-I was reminded of these difficult truths (and my humanity) again at 5:47 a.m., on Monday, January 4, 2016, when The Bully reared his ugly head again, this time in the form of word that a young woman named Emily, who I’d been supporting and encouraging for nearly 3 years in her ongoing efforts to recover from a long and difficult battle with anorexia, had died suddenly the day before.
+I was reminded of these difficult truths (and my humanity) again at 5:47 a.m., on Monday, January 4, 2016, when The Bully reared his ugly head again, this time in the form of word that a young woman named Emily, who I’d been supporting and encouraging for nearly 3 years in her ongoing efforts to recover from a long and difficult battle with an eating disorder, had died suddenly the day before.
 Seconds later, as I lay still in the darkness rereading and trying to process that news on my phone, warm tears began to pour spontaneously down the sides of my face.
 “This is not possible,” I thought – “not Emily.
 Wasn’t it just a few days ago that we’d corresponded in anticipation of the holidays?
 I hurriedly pulled myself together and went to the computer searching for anything in our most recent exchange of texts and FB messages that would bring some semblance of sense to this otherwise senseless and heart-breaking news.

 What I found instead stopped me in my tracks.

 Emily had been telling me that she still had not found any relief from bouts of vertigo and that the accompanying nausea was making it difficult for her to eat.
 I, in turn, had been growing increasingly concerned and urging her to use her voice to insist that her doctors find an answer:

 Me: “Emily, Emily, Emily: I think I’m gonna have to fly up there and personally see to it that you see a SPECIALIST who can get to the root of this problem and resolve it.
 I hate the fact that you are suffering with this – and that it’s impacting all aspects of your life and your health.”